ibm-watson-data-lab/shopping-list-react-pouchdb/README.md

 - http://www.material-ui.com/ - Material Design components
 - https://pouchdb.com/ - PouchDB library
 - https://usecuid.org/ - unique id generation

-# Shopping List - with React and PouchDB

 Shopping List is an Offline First demo Progressive Web App built using [React](https://facebook.github.io/react/) and [PouchDB](https://pouchdb.com/).
 [This app is part of a series of Offline First demo apps, each built using a different stack.](https://github.com/ibm-watson-data-lab/shopping-list)